 Fiscal information needed for the State Comprehensive Annual Financial Report (CAFR).

 CAPITAL ASSETS 1.0, 1.01, 1.02, 1.03 and 1.04 establish policies for the maintenance and reporting requirements for capital and non-capital assets; including inventory systems, accounting for IT assets, and physical inventories.

-CAPITAL ASSETS 1.1 details the use of capital account codes and establishes the conditions under which the definition of a capital asset must include configurations.
+CAPITAL ASSETS 1.1 details the use of capital account codes and establishes the conditions under which assets meet the definitions.
 Freight, installation or other ancillary costs incurred to acquire and install a capital asset should be recognized in a capital account.

 CAPITAL ASSETS 1.2 provides guidelines for capital asset valuation to be used to distinguish repair expenditures from capital assets, to capitalize leasehold improvements and other capital assets, excluding state capital projects.
-CAPITAL ASSETS 2.0, 2.01 and 2.1 describe how state capital projects should be capitalized on the capital asset records and Fund 490/495 LTE Labor on Capital Projects.
+CAPITAL ASSETS 2.1 describe how state capital projects should be capitalized on the capital asset records.
 These procedures principally apply to institutions.
 Certain repair projects may need to be capitalized as well.

 Preparation of the CAFR requires specific information on capital and operating leases.
 CAPITAL ASSETS 3.0 requires quarterly notification by the divisions and institutions to the Bureau of Fiscal Services (BFS) of certain lease information.
 Reporting requirements depend upon the type of lease and are described in CAPITAL ASSETS 3.0 and the attachments.